mattiagast/ElectricityMarket-Inference/README.md

 > **IMPORTANT:** The folders `DatasetXML` and `DatasetCSV` are not present in this repository due to privacy policy.

 ## Repository Structure
-* **results/**: Contains 24 generated plots (PNG) including zonal trends, non-parametric analysis, and hourly/daily groupings.
+* **results/**: Contains the generated plots including zonal trends, nonparametric analysis, and hourly/daily groupings.
 * **docs/**: Full documentation (Final_Report.pdf) of results, methodology, and statistical conclusions.
 * **scripts/**: R source code used for data processing, curve reconstruction, and functional time series modeling.